 How do experienced executives determine the best capital formation strategy for their company?
 First, in considering all of the internal and external factors listed above and, of course, those not listed above, it is time to eliminate those sources of capital that for one reason or another are not available or appropriate at this time.
 Next, think about the business plan you’ve just written or updated and then build a financial forecast that includes a balance sheet, income statement, and cash flow statement.
 These forecasts should be presented monthly and annually so that you can see how future changes in the business such as increased sales, additional staffing, or seasonality will affect cash flow.
 Remember, you don’t want to run out of money.

 Here are some typical capital needs and traditional ways of funding those needs:

-- Financing high value capital equipment such as transportation, plant (factory), or medical equipment can often be accomplished with equipment leasing or term debt from a bank or finance company.
+- Financing high value capital equipment such as transportation, plant (factory), or medical equipment can often be accomplished with equipment leasing or term debt from a bank or finance company like Nifty loans.
 Remember, all lenders and lessors love collateral, especially collateral that holds its value.

 - If you wish to finance a building or building addition, check out the Small Business Administration’s 504 loan program.